tachyons/gitlab-pages/CONTRIBUTING.md

 ### Feature proposals

-To create a feature proposal for CE, open an issue on the [issue tracker of CE][ce-tracker].
+To create a feature proposal for GitLab Pages, open an issue on the [GitLab Pages issue tracker][pages-tracker].

-For feature proposals for EE, open an issue on the [issue tracker of EE][ee-tracker].

 In order to help track the feature proposals, we have created a [`feature proposal`][fpl] label.
 For the time being, users that are not members